Healing Hashimoto’s Hypothyroidism in Portland is my passion. I’m Dr. Jolene Brighten and this is is a true story you may find close to home…

 FOUR: No one had tried it.

-With all of her symptoms, she was never given a prescription for thyroid medication because her labs were “normal.”
-She recalls her primary care doctor briefly mentioning it, but then dismissing the idea that it could help.
+With all of her symptoms, she was never given a prescription for thyroid medication.
+All because her labs were “normal.”
+She recalls her primary care doctor briefly mentioning it, but then dismissed the idea that it could help.

 Other providers felt they could help her thyroid to function again naturally.
-I’m a big fan of this too, but sometimes you need more than a handful of herbs and supplements to the healing going.
+I’m a big fan of this too.
+But sometimes you need more than a handful of herbs and supplements.
 If Maddie hadn’t shared her entire health story with me I may have thought we could give a trial of natural therapies too.

 But understand this—a trial of natural therapies, not an indefinite prescription.